chrisclark/blog/content/what-does-engineering-do-here.md

 company, my father in law said it well: "So...you're leaving your job...to sell toilet paper...on the internet?".

-And in fact, in the very early days (we've been around for 3 years now), we self-identified as a technology company.
-No one would love us if we weren't!
+And in fact, in the very early days (late 2013 or so), we self-identified as a technology company.
+No one would love us if we weren't, right?!
 Over time though, we've confronted our own corporate soul in the mirror and discovered that we're first and foremost a brand and a retailer, not a software company.
 We are a [Type B company](http://blog.untrod.com/2016/06/software-at-companies-that-dont-sell-software.html).